The Lean Startup by E. Ries, summary & review

 That’s where you evaluate if efforts result in creation of a product you want.
 “Lean startup” is not about numbers and money it is about creating a product that is useful and used.
 That’s where you evaluate and analyze the feedback.

 This step is about summarizing.
-After you analyze feedback you need to make decisions: whether you move on and just add new features, or you’re in dire need of a radical change of business model.
+After you analyze feedback you need to make decisions: whether you move on and just add new features (maybe you can satisfy customer needs better), or you’re in dire need of a radical change of business model.
 Sometimes you need to pivot.
 If you don’t see significant success and result in your activity it’s better to stop moving and change direction.

 Idea № 7.
 “Leap of faith” for assumptions validation